 Import Costs and Currency Factors

-Dearn’s cost of sales is influenced by its manufacturing arrangement in Totland.
-While production costs are lower there, the company is exposed to exchange rate fluctuations between Lucland’s currency and Totland’s, as well as international shipping costs.
-Any depreciation of Lucland’s currency could make imports from Totland more expensive, squeezing Dearn’s margins.
-Similarly, global increases in fuel or logistics costs would raise shipping expenses.
+- Exchange Rate Risk: Dearn is exposed to exchange rate fluctuations between Lucland’s currency and Totland’s.
+Any depreciation of Lucland’s currency would make imports from Totland more expensive, severely squeezing Dearn’s margins.

 Key Economic Considerations for Dearn